premanshsharma/Generative_AI_Notes/Transformer.md

 - Computer Vision: Vision Transformers (ViT) have adapted the architecture for image classification tasks.
 - Speech Recognition and Music Generation: Transformers are being explored in other modalities as well, including audio and music.

+# To look:-
+masking of input in transformer layer:- for encoder, we make every this -infinite of all the indexes greater than current, if we don't do that it works like bidirectional attention so for encoding do this and for decoding have bidirectional attention.